 I realise that my actions were partly to blame.
-In slaying numerous Uruks that crossed my path, I have no doubt caused much disarray among their ranks.
-Yet if I were to be defeated in battle, it would still shake up the leadership hierarchy, as he who crushes me earns a much-deserved promotion.
+In slaying the near-countless Uruks that crossed my path, I had no doubt caused much disarray among their ranks.
+Yet in times when I was defeated in battle, it still shook up the leadership hierarchy, as he who crushed me would earn a much-deserved promotion.
 Evidently, my mere presence in the land operated as a catalyst for change.

 However, I wasn’t the only factor.
-Left to their own devices, Sauron’s forces are prone to stirring up conflicts among themselves.
-Their penchant for domination and greed paves the way to ceaseless infighting.
-These constant power struggles are easily exploitable.
-In taking advantage of them, I was able to strike at vulnerabilities that weaken their entire military structure.
+Left to their own devices, Sauron’s forces were prone to stirring up conflicts among themselves.
+Their penchant for domination and greed paved the way to ceaseless infighting.
+These constant power struggles proved easily exploitable.
+I took advantage and was able to strike at vulnerabilities that weakened their entire military structure.

-This is why Shadow of Mordor is such an easy game, notwithstanding the portrayal of the aggressive and intimidating nature of the Uruks.
+This remains why Shadow of Mordor is such an easy game, notwithstanding the portrayal of the aggressive and intimidating nature of the Uruks.

-Jesus once said, “If a kingdom is divided against itself, that kingdom cannot stand.”1 In context, he was actually referring to Satan’s dominion, which knows even to avoid this type of self-implosion despite functioning upon a loveless culture.
+Jesus once said, “If a kingdom is divided against itself, that kingdom cannot stand.”1 In actual context, he was referring to Satan’s dominion which — despite its evil — knows to avoid this type of self-implosion even as it functions within a loveless culture.

-Sauron’s minions, on the other hand, display no discernment whatsoever.
-They clash against enemies by day, and backstab one another by night.
-In an environment where allies are never true, there is no hope for keeping things together.
+Sauron’s minions, on the other hand, displayed no discernment whatsoever.
+They clashed against enemies by day, and backstabbed one another by night.
+In an environment where allies are never true, there’s just no hope for keeping things together.

 Matters worsened for the Uruks when I gained the ability to control their minds — not that I ever needed this option in the first place.
 But there I was, adding fuel to fire by planting disruptive agents within their divisions, further impairing what was already a crumbling organisation.
 Any semblance of harmony soon became non-existent, as my infiltration completely dismantled their rule of Mordor.